Derived structures in the Langlands Correspondence: A guide to derived algebraic geometry

 although \eqref{eq: derived tensor product} does not illuminate the multiplicative structure on $\pi_*(A \dotimes_C B)$, so it really only encodes information about the underlying animated abelian group of $A \dotimes_C B$.
 From \eqref{eq: derived tensor product}, we see that the derived fibered product $X \htimes_Z Y$ of classical schemes is classical if and only if $\cO_X$ and $\cO_Y$ are Tor-independent over $\cO_Z$.
 In particular, this holds if either $X \rightarrow Z$ or $Y \rightarrow Z$ are flat.

 \begin{example} The derived fibered product interacts well with formation of (co)tangent complexes, which is actually a technical advantage of working in derived algebraic geometry.
 More generally, a slogan is that ``formation of tangent complexes commutes with homotopy limits''.
-In particular, we have that
+In particular, for derived schemes $\cX \rightarrow \cZ \leftarrow \cY$ we have that

-with the fiber formed in the derived category of quasicoherent sheaves on $\cX \times_{\cZ} \cY$. \end{example}
+with the fiber formed in the derived category of quasicoherent sheaves on $\cX \times_{\cZ} \cY$ (this notation means the derived fibered product, as there is no ``naive fibered product'' for derived schemes). \end{example}